hegdesan-us/final_project/README.md

 ![Performance with hyper parameter tuning](images/Performance-hyper-Lasso.png)

 **Observation ( Using Ridge )**
-Random Forest seems to show 82% test accuracy with low recall rate of 0.26.
-Gradient Boosting has significantly high recall rate which could be problematic in this analysis considering we are working with health data.
+Gradient Boosting seems to show ~84% test accuracy with low recall rate of 0.21 and the precision 0.53.
+However, it is computationally intensive.

 ![Performance with hyper parameter tuning](images/Performance-hyper-Ridge.png)